Chrisney Elementary School serves 239 students in grades Prekindergarten-6.

-Minority enrollment is 3% of the student body (majority Black and Hispanic), which is lower than the Indiana state average of 32% (majority Black).
+Minority enrollment is 5% of the student body (majority Hispanic), which is lower than the Indiana state average of 35% (majority Hispanic).

 Chrisney Elementary School ranks among the top 20% of public schools in Indiana for:

-Chrisney Elementary School's student population of 230 students has stayed relatively flat over five school years.
+Chrisney Elementary School's student population of 239 students has grown by 8% over five school years.

 Total Classroom Teachers